2i2c-org/docs/user/topics/data/object-storage/working-with-object-storage.md

 ::::{tab-set}
 :::{tab-item} AWS
 :sync: AWS
-Generate a temporary access token following the instructions in [](manage-object-storage-aws/#upload-files-to-an-s3-bucket-from-outside-the-hub) and make a note of the profile name.
+Generate a temporary access token following the instructions in [Upload files to an S3 bucket from outside the hub](manage-object-storage-aws.md/#upload-files-to-an-s3-bucket-from-outside-the-hub) and make a note of the profile name.

 ```python
 import s3fs